-The Apple Watch 7 strap could also be in for a big change, as a patent details a strap with a battery embedded within it, which can therefore increase the battery life of the Apple Watch.
+Beyond all that, we're in the territory of patents, and based on those the Apple Watch 7 strap could be in for a big change, as a patent details a strap with a battery embedded within it, which can therefore increase the battery life of the Apple Watch.
 However, ideas in patents often don’t get used, so don’t count on seeing this.

 We’ve also seen a patent showing the possibility of a Touch ID fingerprint scanner being added to a future Apple Watch.
 In fact, multiple patents have now talked about this, with another describing a Touch ID scanner built into the home button.
 Another patent detailed in that same link talks about an under-display camera that's invisible when it's not in use.

-The one we'd say is most likely though is the Touch ID scanner, as that shouldn't be too hard for Apple to incorporate, and could be quite useful.
+The one we'd say is most likely though is the Touch ID scanner, as that shouldn't be too hard for Apple to incorporate, has appeared in multiple patents, and could be quite useful.

 What we want to see